BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page10.md

 ```
 This is also just a simple stationary camera for now, but the setup is necessary for when we work on the camera system.

 Notice how in our constructor, we are passing in assets.
-These assets should be imported AFTER the environment is loaded (in case you have any dependencies between your player and meshes in the environment).
+These assets should be imported AFTER the environment is loaded in **_setUpGame** (in case you have any dependencies between your player and meshes in the environment).
 ```javascript
 //..loaded environment
 await this._loadCharacterAssets(scene); //character
 ```
-We just call *_loadCharacterAssets* at the end of *_setUpGame*.
 ## Loading Assets
 In app.ts, we create [_loadCharacterAssets]().
-Inside of this function, we have the loadCharacter function, this is where we're setting up the character mesh system.
+Inside of this function, we have the **loadCharacter** function, this is where we're setting up the character mesh system.
 ```javascript
 //collision mesh
 const outer = MeshBuilder.CreateBox("outer", { width: 2, depth: 1, height: 3 }, scene);